 Once this theoretical framework is established, the roll-out into the organization takes place.

-Support in deriving the master data strategy from the corporate strategy
+Support in deriving the data strategy from the corporate strategy

-Support in the definition of measurable goals and the creation of a master data roadmap
+Support in the definition of measurable goals and the creation of a data roadmap

 Joint development of a communication and change management strategy

-Review and, if necessary, documentation of existing processes in the master data environment
+Review and, if necessary, documentation of existing processes in the data environment

 Support in the development of optimized target processes and tasks